apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Types/VARIANT.md

 Ensure consistency in types whenever possible.
 Doris automatically performs compatible type conversions.
 When a field cannot undergo compatible type conversion, it is uniformly converted to JSONB type.
 The performance of JSONB columns may degrade compared to columns like int or text.

+1. tinyint->smallint->int->bigint
+2. float->double
+3. text
+4. JSON

 **Other limitations include:**

 - Aggregate models are currently not supported.
 - VARIANT columns can only create inverted indexes.
 - Using the **RANDOM** mode is recommended for higher write performance.
-- Non-standard JSON types such as date and decimal should ideally use static types for better performance.
+- Non-standard JSON types such as date and decimal should ideally use static types for better performance, since these types are infered to text type.
 - Arrays with dimensions of 2 or higher will be stored as JSONB encoding, which might perform less efficiently than native arrays.
 - Not supported as primary or sort keys.
 - Queries with filters or aggregations require casting.
 The storage layer eliminates cast operations based on storage type and the target type of the cast, speeding up queries.